What are the components of pumped hydropower storage

 - China has great potential for pumped hydropower storage

-- Pumped hydropower storage planning in africa
+- Pumped hydropower storage built on the seashore

 - Japan energy somalia pumped hydropower storage